Actively Recruiting

 - Acute venous thrombosis with or without pulmonary embolism

-- Poorly controlled clinical conditions such as marked anemia, significant electrolyte disturbances, or hyperthyroidism
+- Poorly controlled clinical condition such as severe anemia, significant electrolyte imbalance, or hyperthyroidism

 - Lack of cooperation from the patient